 Visuals are used in presenting a topic to an audience to inform, persuade, inspire, or present an idea or product.
 Presentations can include visual aids such as slide shows, models, videos, handouts, or demonstrations.

 For effective visual communication, the use of visual aids come with various levels of sophistication.
 For example, let’s say you were giving a presentation in a conference room.
+What sort of visual aids you might use to get your message across?

 With modern technology, visual communications has taken on an entirely new dimension.
 For example: